VShturma/WP/README.md

 }
 ```
 5. Configure your Terraform environment with the appropriate AWS access credentials.
 More on this could be found [here](https://www.terraform.io/docs/providers/aws/index.html)
-6. Download the repository content in the Terraform machine.
+6. Download the repository content to the Terraform machine.